Spencer Torkelson Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is last in MLB with a collective 7.4 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in the league.

-- The Guardians have a 3.77 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have a 3.73 team ERA that ranks ninth across all league pitching staffs.

-- Guardians pitchers combine to surrender 34 home runs (one per game), the ninth-fewest in the league.
+- Guardians pitchers combine to allow 35 home runs (one per game), the eighth-fewest in baseball.

-- Bibee (1-0) gets the starting nod for the Guardians, his third of the season.
+- Battenfield (0-3) takes the mound for the Guardians in his fifth start of the season.
+He has a 4.07 ERA in 24 1/3 innings pitched, with 21 strikeouts.

-- The righty last appeared on Tuesday against the New York Yankees, when he threw 5 1/3 innings, allowing two earned runs while giving up four hits.
+- The right-hander's most recent time out was on Friday against the Minnesota Twins, when he went seven innings, surrendering two earned runs while allowing two hits.

+- The 25-year-old has amassed an ERA of 4.07, with 7.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.